yaolubrain/threads/README.md

 In which case, `queuevalue` would be `nil`.

 In the same example, the queue also communicates a value to the main thread.
-This is accomplished by having the `callback` return one ore many values which will be serialized and unserialized as arguments to the `endcallback` function.
+This is accomplished by having the `callback` return one or many values which will be serialized and unserialized as arguments to the `endcallback` function.
 In this case a value of `1` is received by the main thread as argument `inc` to the `endcallback` function, which then uses it to increment `upvalue`.
 This demonstrates how communication between threads is easily achieved using the `addjob` method.